Design and Technology

 The Design and Technology department teaches in mixed ability groups.
 We aim to produce work that will challenge all students whilst supporting the less able.

-Students spend their first year learning how to use the full range of materials, hand and computer aided tools to design and make a tea light holder in wood and metal and a colour changing nightlight using plastic and electronics.
+Students spend their first-year learning how to use the full range of materials, hand tools, machines and CAD programs to design and make a colour changing nightlight using timbers, polymers and electronics.

 We spend every day around things that have been designed; from the buildings we live and work in to the objects we use every day.

 Design & Technology explores the design process we go through to create functional products and prototypes in metal, plastics and wood using the full range of facilities including two traditional workshops and a fully equipped CAD/CAM area (3D printing and Laser Cutting).

 Homework is set regularly and is based upon developing high level research, design and theory understanding.

 Breakdown – NEA, exam percentage (Exam board AQA)